unifi-consortium/ac-power/README.md

 # How to use

 At the core of the library are data structs which represent three-phase AC phasors in different reference frames.
-The struct have transforms to support conversions between different reference frames.
+The structs have transforms to support conversions between different reference frames.

 ```rust
 use ac_power::reference_frames::{Abc, AlphaBeta0};